darosh/px-stream/README.md

 📒 `NOTE` You can use as many `Mix View` devices as you want, including their popup windows.

-📒 `NOTE` The preview inside the device is limited to 25 accelerated FPS on Mac and on Windows to non-accelerated 12.5 FPS.
+📒 `NOTE` The preview inside the device is limited to 25 accelerated FPS on Mac and on Windows to non-accelerated 8 FPS.

 📒 `NOTE` Preview inside device is rendered only when the track is active and the device is not collapsed to save resources, so you may see a glitch when switching back to that track.

 🧪 `DEV_NOTE` Do we want solo buttons in the floating window?
 And the mixer faders?
 And smooth fade in/out?

-🧪 `DEV_NOTE` We could add something like PX Mix (without the View part, just the mix, stream and pop)

 <br>